ozw1z5rd/oqtadrive/README.md

 ### Web UI
 When the `ui` folder containing the web UI assets was deployed on the daemon host alongside the `oqtactl` binary, the daemon will serve the web UI on `http://{daemon host}:8888/` (port can be changed with `--address` option).

+**Note:** When using the `ui` folder from this *git* repo, and not from the release archive, make sure to run `make ui` before deploying.
+This will create all generated UI assets, such as minified JSON.

 ## Building
 On *Linux* you can use the `Makefile` to build `oqtactl`, the *OqtaDrive* binary.
 Note that for consistency, building is done inside a *Golang* build container, so you will need *Docker* to build, but no other dependencies.
 Just run `make build`.
 You can also cross-compile for *MacOS* and *Windows*.
 Run `CROSS=y make build` in that case.
 If you want to build on *MacOS* or *Windows* directly, you would have to install the *Golang* SDK there and run the proper `go build` command manually.